+Contemporary

-Contemporary food market
+food market

 One of the main economic drivers of the European Union is the food and beverage industry.
 An important part of the European food industry produces traditional foods, the commercialization of which is supported by SMEs.
 This means that over 70% of the total employment generated by the European food industry is in traditional food production.
-In addition to its economic and social importance, traditional foods are a significant part of culture, identity, and European gastronomic heritage.

-They contribute to the development, diversification, and sustainability of many rural areas, protecting them from depopulation, allowing a clear product differentiation for their producers and processors as well as providing a greater variety of food choices to final consumers.
-In general, traditional foods are associated with a regional identity and a particular sensory quality.
+In addition to its economic and social importance, traditional foods are a significant part of a culture, identity, and European gastronomy heritage.
+They contribute to the development, diversification, and sustainability of many rural areas, protecting them from depopulation, allowing a clear product differentiation for their producers and processors and providing a greater variety of food choices to final consumers.
+In general, traditional foods are associated with regional identity and a particular sensory quality.

-In the Silver Economy, increasing knowledge of ageing mechanisms as well as improving healthcare allows us to plan for a longer life expectancy in Europe.
-Thus, traditional food producers face the challenge of improving safety, health, and convenience of their products, according to market demands, by means of different innovations that allow them to maintain and even expand their current area of influence in a highly competitive and globalized market.
-In recent years the purchasing power of the elderly population tended to increase in most European countries and their willingness to spend more on health-related expenses is increasing.
-As the current tendencies in nutrition go towards eating healthier to improve general health, the economic market is favouring the development of new products or services.
-On one side, recent advances in medicine point out that older people need to shift their nutritious intake by adding more proteins and specific vitamins into their daily diet.
-On the other side, the development of information and communication tools allowing to monitor nutrition is also on the rise.
-Altogether, there is a need for specific nutrition of elderly people and tools to help monitoring and supporting this need.
-It introduces opportunities on the personalized nutrition for elderly people market.
+With the Silver Economy, an increasing knowledge of ageing mechanisms and improving healthcare are contributing to a longer life expectancy in Europe.
+Consequently, traditional food producers face the challenge of improving their products' safety, health, and convenience, according to the market demands.
+They are doing this by using different innovations to maintain and expand their current area of influence in a highly competitive and globalized market.
+Along with this, in recent years, the purchasing power of the elderly population has been seen to increase in most European countries, and their willingness to spend more on health-related expenses is also on the rise.

+As the current trends in nutrition go towards eating healthier to improve general health, the economic market favours the development of new products or services.
+Recent advances in medicine point out that older people need to shift their nutritional intake by adding more proteins and specific vitamins into their daily diet.
+Simultaneously, the development of information and communication tools allowing for monitoring nutritional requirements and intake is also on the rise.
+Altogether, there is a need for a specific focus on the nutrition of older people and tools to help monitor and support this need.
+This will therefore introduce opportunities in personalized nutrition for the senior market.

-As many studies shows2, simply increasing portion sizes or meal frequency is usually not successful in elderly because of physical problems with eating or decreased appetite.
-Specialized, nutrient-dense foods, in contrast, provide large amounts of nutrients in relatively small amounts of food and may be more appropriate.
-So, replacing conventional foods with protein-enriched foods may thus be an effective way to increase protein intake in elderly.
+As many studies show16, simply increasing portion sizes or meal frequency is usually not successful in older people because of physical problems with eating or decreased appetite.
+However, specialized, nutrient-dense foods can provide large amounts of nutrients in relatively small amounts of food and maybe more appropriate.
+So, replacing conventional foods with protein-enriched foods may be an effective way to increase protein intake in the elderly.